Winter Safety Tips for Older Drivers

 Tip #2: Choose the Safest Routes

-Long road trips are often unavoidable, but that doesn’t mean there aren't precautions you can take before setting out.
-First off, pull out the map or GPS and plan your route.
+Long road trips are often unavoidable, but that doesn’t mean there aren't precautions to be taken before setting out.
+First off, pull out the map or GPS and help your loved one plan their route.
 Avoid busy roads and cities, while also making sure to go through areas where help is readily available if need be.

 Once you’ve made your plan, you should print or write it out as well.
-This way, if you get lost, or end up in an area without a cell signal, you’ll have a hard copy of your directions so you can get back on track.
-Of course, this advice might be more relevant for our younger readers.
+This way, if the driver gets lost, or ends up in an area without a cell signal, they'll have a hard copy of the directions so they can get back on track.

-Not only will making a plan save you time, but it’s also a great way to keep your family informed about your travels.
-Once you’ve plotted your route, and maybe even scheduled in a few stops, you’ll have something to share with your loved ones in case of an emergency.
+Not only will making a plan save the driver time, but it’s also a great way to keep the whole family informed about their travels.
+Once you’ve plotted their route, and maybe even scheduled in a few stops, you’ll have something to share with other loved ones in case of an emergency.
 All that being said, one of the best ways to stay safe on long trips is to bring along a companion!

 How DroneMobile Helps